citanus006/codeinstitute-project1-Jiris-bar/README.md

  - Page load speed testing

 ### Deployment
-The host for this site is [Github pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)
+The host for this site is [Github Pages](https://pages.github.com/) which renders github repository as publicly accessible website.
+Docuemntation used to make it work can be found [here](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

+### Technological limitation, obstacles and design decisions
+ - I decided to avoid manual image compression so far as it is something what is usually done during build or deployment phase and is outside of scope of this project.

 ### Credits and references
  - TBA credit to mentor and [codeinsitute](https://codeinsitute.net/)